mantidproject/mantid/docs/source/interfaces/Muon ALC.rst

 loaded from the input dataset itself or from a custom file specified by the user.
-The detector **Grouping** is defaulted to **Auto**, in which case the grouping information is read from the run data, although it can be customized by setting the list of spectra for the forward and backward groups.
-The user can also choose the **Period** number that corresponds to the red period, and the number corresponding to the green period, if the option **Subtract** is checked, and finally the type of **Calculation** together with the time limits.
+The detector **Grouping** is defaulted to **Auto**, in which case the grouping information is read from the run data, although it can be customized by setting the list of spectra for the forward and backward groups. **Alpha** (the balance parameter) is defaulted to 1.0 and can only be changed when analysing single period data.The user can also choose the **Period** number that corresponds to the red period, and the number corresponding to the green period, if the option **Subtract** is checked, and finally the type of **Calculation** together with the time limits.
 A click on the **Load** button results in the calculation of the asymmetry, displayed on the right panel.